rlribeiro96/weather-app/README.md

 - Dependency injection
 - More testing

-Unfortunately due to a tight schedule and busy days, they could not be implemented.
+Unfortunately due to a tight schedule and busy days, all of this could not be implemented.